ryogrid/articles/skiplist_en.md

       - In SLItr type implementations, it should be considered not to return a temporary starting point if there is no entry that matches the key specified as the starting point of the range

-### A method to make Skip List accessible in parallel and concurrently
+### A method to make Skip List accessible in concurrent and concurrently
 - THE ART of MULTIPROCESSOR PROGRAMMING - SECOND EDITION" by Maurice Herlihy, Nir Shavit, Victor Luchangco, Michael Spear
   - Commonly known as the TAoMP book.
-One of the bible of parallel programming
+One of the bible of multi threads programming

 ![atomp.jpg](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/b6113459-b4ed-596a-63d9-1c0098212f0c.jpeg)